realsnipc/Blog/README.md

 - [x] Add a way to delete posts
 - [ ] Add animation
 - [ ] Add dark mode
+- [ ] Improve Title Font on Index and Post Page
-- [ ] Fix Logout
+- [x] Fix Logout
-- [ ] Hide Edit and Delete Button If author and user is not same
+- [x] Hide Edit and Delete Button If author and user is not same
 - [ ] Add User Avatar
 - [ ] Basic Footer
-- [ ] Replace Alerts With Toast Notification ( At Login,Edit,Delete)
+- [ ] Replace Alerts With Toast Notification [At Login,Edit,Delete (Success & UnSuccess)]

 ##### Future Plans